rehana333/Leetcode/README.md

 ## 📌 What’s Inside?

 - **Languages**: Primarily **Java**, with occasional appearances by other languages if I’m feeling adventurous.
 - **Problem Categories**: Arrays, Strings, Linked Lists, Trees, Graphs, DP—you name it.
-- **Detailed Explanations**: Each solution comes with comments and sometimes even insights into my thought process (because debugging is therapy 😅).

 ## 🎯 Why This Repo?